Chronic illness is hard, but you are not alone.

 Join fellow travelers on this journey through loss and grief, laughter and hope.
 For no matter how dark the days, how wild the storm or how long the winter, there is hope.

-Chronic Joy Ministry offers awareness materials for chronic illness, which highlight the significant impact of illness on every aspect of life -marriage, family, faith, finances, friendships, education, hobbies and work.
+Chronic Joy Ministry offers awareness materials for chronic illness, which highlight the significant impact of illness on every aspect of life -marriage, family members, faith, finances, friendships, education, mental health, hobbies and work.

 FREE printable Chronic Illness Awareness Fact Sheet creates awareness, grows knowledge and supports education in a quick and easy format with those in your sphere of influence – friends, family, churches, small group communities, co-workers and neighbors.